 - gas heaters, at times

 - some offer 4 minute showers for $5

 - no pillows, blankets or bed linen available.
 You need your own sleeping bag.

-- those tenting can use all the facilities, except for the kitchen
+- those tenting can use most facilities, aside from hut kitchens

 - stay on the main trails as much as possible, this landscape is vulnerable to overuse

 - obviously, all water sensitive items must be kept in waterproof bags

 - if you can handle the weight, bring a tent as a back-up alternative to the huts

 - the 2010 eruptions of Eyjafjallajökull disrupted hiking, but everything is back to normal